karlhulme/jsonotron/workspaces/examples/readme.md

 ## Copying

-To create a new type library, clone this library and copy out the bits you want.
+To create a new type library, clone this library and edit the files in the *assets* folder.

 ## Development